terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

-﻿Chuck Norris could easily make an app that runs on iOS, Android and Windows without any frameworks or tools, but most of us could do with some help.
+﻿Chuck Norris could easily make an app that runs on iOS, Android, and Windows without any frameworks or tools, but most of us could do with some help.
 Xamarin Forms is the perfect help for this - it enables apps for all three platforms from a single codebase.
 It comes free with Visual Studio 2019 community edition from Microsoft.
 Let's have some fun and use it to make a simple app that can amuse us with facts about Chuck Norris.

 # Getting the tool